People

 37232

-Casey is a graduate student in the Microbe Host Interactions program.
+Casey was a graduate student in the Microbe Host Interactions program.
 She is originally from New Jersey and received her B.S. in Biology from Gettysburg College.
 Casey worked at Janssen R&D in the Translational Oncology Disease Area Stronghold before joining the Cassat lab in 2018.
-Her research focuses on S. aureus metabolism and abscess formation during osteomyelitis in the context of comorbid immune-modulating conditions, including diabetes.
-Outside of lab, Casey enjoys running and exploring Nashville coffee shops.
+Her research focused on S. aureus metabolism and abscess formation during osteomyelitis in the context of comorbid immune-modulating conditions, including diabetes.
+After successfully defending her dissertation in 2023, Casey joined Kuros Biosciences as a Scientific Affairs Manager.

 615-936-8476